 National Championship Tournament FAQ

-The 28th annual HCASC National Championship Tournament (NCT) features teams from America's HBCUs.
-The tournament takes place in Los Angeles, on April 8-12, 2017.
+The 35th annual HCASC National Championship Tournament (NCT) features teams from America's HBCUs.
+For Season 34, the NCT will take place in April.

 What teams compete in the HCASC National Championship Tournament?